Durham is a proudly collegiate university

 As a Durham student, you become a member of a college, somewhere that is so much more than just the place where you will live.
 In each of our colleges, you will find a sense of community that is distinctive to Durham.

-Our unique collegiate system includes 16 colleges located across Durham City, with a further 17th college opening in 2019.
+Our unique collegiate system includes 16 colleges located across Durham City, with a further 17th college due to open in 2020.
 These communities range in size from around 400, to over 1,000 students.
 Your degree programme is not taught in college, but your college does provide an informal setting to learn in beyond your academic course, for the whole time you are studying at Durham.
 Our colleges are made up of both undergraduate and postgraduate students, apart from Ustinov which is a solely postgraduate community.

 Each college offers access to many student-led opportunities, from managing sports teams and organising social events, to representing your fellow students.
 By participating in this way, you can influence and deliver the activities and events within your college and across the University community.